zuckpa1999/zuck-blog-v3/content/blog/recap-how-i-landed-my-1st-dev-job-in-thailand.md

 <br/>

-As you can see, I got replies back < 5% of all the applications I applied.
+As you can see from the stats, I got replies back/received info for the  application process < 5% of all the applications I applied.
 Surprisingly, It is pretty typical as most people I know also don't usually get a reply/email back from most of the jobs they applied for.

 <br/>

-From discussing w/ recruiters regarding the issues, it is  typical  that  candidates will be screened before moving on to the next step. **However, the crappy part is not all candidates are being screened/ reviewed fairly.** Some don't even bother checking out your CV due to  some bs reason(this happened to a person I knew who applied for the same position as myself).
-More often than not, they might even move on to other candidates and hang you out to dry without informing you.
-In my opinion,it's a bit ridiculous to denie people a shot for the jobs just because recruiters dont do  their jobs properly.
+From discussing w/ recruiters regarding the issues, it is  typical  that  candidates will be screened before moving on to the next step. **However, the crappy part is not all candidates are being screened/ reviewed fairly.** More often than not, they might even move on to other candidates and hang you out to dry without informing you.
+In my opinion, it's a bit ridiculous to deny people a shot for the jobs just because recruiters don't do their jobs properly.
 <br/>

 <br/>

-Therefore, **don't read into it too much when you don't get a reply back.
+Therefore, **please** **don't read into it too much when you don't get a reply back.
 You might be a stellar candidate for the position, but the recruiters, for whatever reasons, choose other candidates over you.**

 <br/>
 <br/>